jessewaites/piratebroadcast.github.io/_posts/2017-05-06-Sending-Responsive-Emails-In-Ruby-On-Rails.md

 <pre>config.action_mailer.asset_host = 'localhost:3000'</pre>

 <p>Fire off another email and your images, if you are using them, should now be working as intended.</p>

+<p>The very last implementation part of this is to send the report cards on a regular schedule.
+I did this by writing a simple rake take that found all users = Users.where(:send_report_cards => "true"), then
+looping through those users and firing off ReportCardMailer.report(User.last).deliver</p>

+<p>That presumers you make some sort of boolean setting on user to determine if a user gets the email or not but you get the idea there.
+Finally, I add a line to our schedule.rb file from that Whenever gem and run this rake task on the morning of the first of the month.
+Generate the Report Card at the end of the month, and send it on the 1st of the month.
+There may be a better way to do this but it fits our current need without overengineering a solution.</p>

+<p>So thats how I built the ReportCard feature, programmatically generated the Report Cards, and emailed them out at a regularly scheduled interval.
+If you have any questions, drop me a line on Twitter on via email and I'll do my best to give you a hand.
+Cheers.